ConradWarren/Bartholomew-Chess-Engine/README.md

 # Bartholomew-Chess-Engine
-Bartholomew is a Chess Engine which relies on a bitboard representation of the game while utilizing a negamax search algorithm.
-Current rating is approximatly 2700 elo.
-This project is a work in progress and updates will be listed here.

-Currently the project only supports a custom UI that requires SDL and SDL image to run, however has a working peft test that does not require SDL or SDL image to run.
-In the future the project will also support the Area Chess Gui.
+Bartholomew is a UCI Chess Engine, curently rated approximatly 2700 elo.
+This current version does not include any GUI, but analyzes chess positions and computes the optimal move.
+To connest this engine to your UCI GUI, check your GUI's documentation.